masesgroup/KNet/README.md

 * **Dynamic code**: enables writing Java™/Scala/Kotlin code seamlessly within a standard .NET application in C#/VB.NET — see this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [KNet APIs extensibility](src/documentation/articles/API_extensibility.md).

 > [!NOTE]
-> [JCOBridge 2.6.\*](https://www.jcobridge.com) can be used free of charge without any obligations.
-A commercial license must be purchased — or the software uninstalled — if you derive direct or indirect revenue from the product.
+> [JCOBridge 2.6.\*](https://www.jcobridge.com) can be used for free without any obligations.
+A commercial license must be purchased — or the software uninstalled — if you derive direct or indirect income from its usage.

 ### JCOBridge resources